skellis46/slipbox/artistic research and ecosystems.md

 Bridle (for Anthropocene )

+Use of ecology here as metaphor: [[Bridle - Ways of Being#^2568db]] - finding connections between all things

-Also - discussion of solidarity.
+Also - Bridle's discussion of solidarity.
 Side by side.

 - egosystem vs ecosystem (vertical literacy): <https://medium.com/presencing-institute-blog/vertical-literacy-12-principles-for-reinventing-the-21st-century-university-39c2948192ee>
 - making epistemological error of choosing the wrong unit (Bateson, here in Bridle post: <http://booktwo.org/notebook/let-the-river-live/>):